Cissp Certification Study Plan: Your 2026 Roadmap

 The CISSP (Certified Information Systems Security Professional) is not for absolute beginners.
 To qualify, you’ll need:

 Starting April 2026, ISC2 announced that holding other credentials like CISM or CompTIA Security+ can waive one year of experience.
-That’s a quick win for career changers or IT pros already on a networking certifications roadmap 2026.
+That’s an easy place to start for career changers or IT pros already on a networking certifications roadmap 2026.
+The updated waiver list applies to anyone who submits their CISSP certification application on or after April 1, 2026, so if you’re close to the experience threshold, it’s worth double-checking whether a cert you already hold qualifies.

 How Long to Study Before Passing?